Baraka1701/DataVisualization/readmetest.md

 }
 '''

 Problem!: All data for state is grouped in same TEXT when you use Indextest.
 Despite I read toolkit, I don´t know exactly how to separate databar indexes in legend...
+So, thanks to Braulio, we depure some important notes:

+1) Change indextest for index.html.
+2) With a dedicated process...
+Create a virtual server, (using ZOOM) according to instructions throught slack:

+  Primero ejecuta desde ms-dos
+  npm init -y
+  Despues ejecuta
+  npm install lite-server –d
+  Despues habre el fichero package.json y añade la linea de start
+    "scripts": {
+      "start": "lite-server",
+      "test": "echo \"Error: no test specified\" && exit 1" },

+  Ahora desde ms-dos haz un
+  npm start

+3) Acces to a http://localhost:3000 o 3001...

+4) mk package.json

+After all it, we add some transformations just for change the letter and colour attributions in maintest:

+  .attr("transform", `translate(150, 50)`)

+  .attr("transform", `translate(${width}, ${height})`)

+    const color = d3.scale.category10();

+.style("fill", function(d) {

+        return color(d.state);

+     })

+So finally, project is end!!